United Concept Trainers Corporate Bio

-United Concept Trainers LLC is re-defining the world of electrical training aids.
-Founded in 2010, United Concept Trainers utilizes decades of experience in automotive instruction, military service, business, and most of all common sense to develop electrical diagnostic training aids that work in the classroom for both the instructor and the student.
+Founded in 2010, United Concept Trainers manufactures electrical training aids for auto, diesel, and aviation.
+Their mission is to develop electrical diagnostic training aids that work in the classroom for both the instructor and the student.

 Instructors face three challenges: Too little money, too many students, and not enough time.
-To help aid instructors, United Concept Trainers LLC has developed affordable, durable, and proven electrical training aids that help accomplish NATEF task items and help students become more comfortable with electrical theory.
+United Concept Trainers helps solve this challenge by providing affordable, durable, and proven electrical training aids that improve students’ confidence in electrical theory and practical application.

 Norm Chapman, Chief Executive Officer

-Norm Chapman wrote the book on Automotive Electronics* and then he wrote it again (2nd edition, 2009).
-Norm is ASE Master Certified and has taught as an automotive instructor at South Puget Sound Community College (SPCC) for 25 years.
-He also served as dean of Applied Sciences at SPCC for a time, but opted to leave the office to spend more time with the students (and cars).
-Norm is an active Evaluation Team Lead for the National Automotive Technician Education Foundation (NATEF), and has conducted more than 100 NATEF evaluations.
+Norm Chapman has worn many “hats” in his career.
+He spent more than thirty years, active and reserve, in the United States Coast Guard and retired as Chief Warrant Officer of Naval Engineering.
+He wrote the book on Automotive Electronics* and then he wrote it again (2nd edition, 2009).
+He was a professor and Dean of Applied Sciences at South Puget Sound Community College for more than thirty years.
+Until 2021, Norm served as Evaluation Team Lead for the National Automotive Technician Education Foundation (NATEF), and has conducted more than 100 NATEF evaluations.

-Norm entered the mechanic field at age 6 when he rebuilt his first motor.
+Norm rebuilt his first motor at the age of six.
 It was only a little go-cart motor, but it was a great beginning.
-Seven years later he was almost killed by his mother when he overhauled a Corvair engine upstairs in his bedroom, (in the house).
-Mom probably never would have found out until Norm tried starting the engine in his bedroom!
-All these experiences (good and not so good) have helped guide him to what he is today.
+Seven years later his mother nearly killed him when he started a Covair engine he rebuilt, upstairs in his bedroom.
+All these experiences (good and not so good) have helped shape who Norm is today.

 Bryan Chapman, President/Chief Operating Officer